petros-d/docs/docs/overview.md

 - [Develop Project](develop-project)
 - [Configure your Deployment](configure-deployment)

-If you have a feature request or find a bug to report, reach out to us at support@astronomer.io or drop our team a note in our shared Slack Channel.
-You'll be connected directly with our Product team.
+If you have a feature request or a bug to report, reach out to [Astronomer Support](https://support.astronomer.io) or drop our team a note in Slack.
+We're here to help.